 NOTE The following section applies only to non-file-server project databases.
 For project databases located on a file server, the password is configured in the Version Manager File Server Administration utility.
-See "Configuring Path Map Security Options" on page 138.
+See "Configuring Path Map Security Options" on page 142.

 The password that you define is embedded into a security settings file named vmwfvcj.dll in Windows and vmufvcj.a on UNIX.
-This file is installed in $install_dir$ \vm\win32\bin in Windows and in $install_dir$ /vm/unix_dir/bin on UNIX.
+This file is installed in install_dir\vm\common\bin\win32 in Windows and in install_dir/vm/common/bin/OS_Name on UNIX.
 By default, this file does not have a password embedded in it, and therefore, any user can create a project database.